Amortized Linear-time Exact Shapley Value for Product-Kernel Methods: Explaining kernel-based statistical discrepancies

-In this section, we propose an attribution method to allocate the overall discrepancy measured by MMD among the involved variables.
-Such an attribution is useful in many problems, including explaining MMD-based statistics for hypothesis testing (e.g., \citet{mmd_hypo}) and determining the contribution of variables to covariance shift (e.g., \citet{mmd_covar_shift}).
-By analyzing MMD through a game-theoretic perspective, we uncover its functional decomposition structure, which facilitates the formulation of a cooperative game under the assumption that \( k \) is a product kernel.
+} In this section, we propose an attribution method that allocates the overall discrepancy measured by MMD among the variables involved.
+Such attributions are useful in many settings, including explaining MMD-based test statistics in hypothesis testing~\citep{mmd_hypo} and identifying the variables driving covariate shift~\citep{mmd_covar_shift}.
+For a product kernel $k$, removing a feature subset $\cT$ replaces each factor $k_q$, $q\in\cT$, with $1$, leaving only the sub-kernel $k_{\cD\setminus\cT}$.
+Applied to MMD, this removal induces a natural, parameter-free value function, and the corresponding functional decomposition is uniquely determined.

-\begin{Theorem} The MMD with a product kernel has the following properties: \begin{itemize}[leftmargin=15pt] \item[(i)] The MMD function can be decomposed into contributions from all feature subsets \( \cS \subseteq \cD \) as {